LeidenUniversityLibrary/cds-lab-homepage/docs/enriching-resources/index.md

 - What research questions are you trying to answer?
 - How is enriching objects helping you to answer your questions?

-Intuitively, you need to enrich objects because the objects themselves do not give you the information that helps you answer your research questions.
+Intuitively, you need to enrich objects because the objects themselves and existing descriptions do not give you the information that helps you answer your research questions.

 !!! example